Standard conjectures for abelian fourfolds: The -adic comparison theorem

 after possibly replacing $W$ with $W'$.

-Now, as $W$ must be admissible, for any non-zero vector $w$ of $W$, the scalar $\alpha$ such that $\varphi(w)=\alpha w$ has $p$-adic valuation equal to $i$.
-On the other hand, as $V_{Z,p}$ is spanned by algebraic classes, there is a non-zero vector of $W$ which is fixed by $\varphi$.
-As $i\neq 0$ by Assumption \ref{ipos}, we deduce a contradiction. \end{proof} \begin{remark} For our main application, i.e. for exotic motives (Section 5), the action of $F$ is induced by algebraic correspondences.
-The Hodge conjecture predicts that this should always be the case. \end{remark} \begin{corollary} Keep Assumption \ref{ipos} and let $F$ be the field of Proposition \ref{propendo}.
-Then $F$ acts on $V_{Z,p}$ and the equality (\ref{eq:tsuji}) is $F$-equivariant.
-Moreover, for all $v\in V_{Z,p} $ and all $f\in F$ we have the equality
+Now, as $W$ must be admissible, for any nonzero vector $w$ of $W$, the scalar $\alpha$ such that $\varphi(w)=\alpha w$ has $p$-adic valuation equal to $i$.
+On the other hand, as $V_{Z,p}$ is spanned by algebraic classes, there is a nonzero vector of $W$ which is fixed by $\varphi$.
+As $i\neq 0$ by Assumption \ref{ipos}, we deduce a contradiction.